Probing the nature of dark matter with accreted globular cluster streams: Results

 {\it C) Transverse density profiles:} Figure~\ref{fig:Fig_stream_profiles} shows the transverse density profiles of the GC streams produced in different subhalo models.
 For every stream, a polynomial fit was made in the $\phi_1-\phi_2$ coordinate, but only to the primary narrow component.
 After this, the angular difference $\Delta \phi_2$, between the model fit and each star particle was calculated and histograms of $\Delta \phi_2$ were plotted.
 As can be seen, a feature that is common in all the plots is that each of them contain multi-modal stellar distributions: a narrow peak (marking the presence of the primary narrow-dense component) and a broader distribution (that reveals the presence of the broad-diffuse \cocoon component).
 In some cases, secondary narrow peaks can be observed that correspond to the presence of secondary parallel components in streams.
 These profiles can be explained with the reasons provided in Section~\ref{subsec:theory}.
 This means, that the the transverse density profiles of accreted GC streams are expected to be at least bi-modal, containing a narrow peak and a broadened distribution.
 We also plot the distribution of DM particles in Figure~\ref{fig:Fig_stream_profiles} that serves as a proxy for an extended stellar component, such as might arise from a virialized dwarf galaxy.
 It is important to note that stellar streams produced from dwarf galaxies, lacking any GC population, will be observed as broad structures with uni-modal and smooth stellar distributions, similar to the distributions of DM particles in Figure~\ref{fig:Fig_stream_profiles}.
 In observations, this point will be useful in correctly characterising the origin and birth sites of the observed stellar streams of the MW.
 This is discussed further in Section~\ref{sec:discussion}.

 {\it D) Time evolution of width estimators:} It is important to assess whether the physical properties of the streams change significantly with time, since a large temporal change in physical and dynamical width estimators could affect our ability to use them as probes of the density profiles of the parent subhalos.
-This issue is briefly analyzed in Appendix~\ref{appendix:time_evolution} (see Fig.~\ref{fig:Fig_properties_time_evol}) where we show that once a GC stream forms under the accretion framework, the physical and dynamical width estimators $(w,\sigma_{L_z}, \sigma_{v_r})$ change by less than $10\%$ throughout the remaining evolution time.
+This issue is briefly analyzed in Appendix~\ref{appendix:time_evolution} (see Fig.~\ref{fig:Fig_properties_time_evol}) where we show that once a GC stream forms under the accretion framework, the physical and dynamical width estimators $(w,\sLz, \sv)$ change by less than $10\%$ throughout the remaining evolution time.
+This occurs because dynamical widths of streams stay nearly constant in potentials that are mostly spherical (where $q_{\phi}\sim1$).
+Note that although our MW mass model is axisymmetric, the potential is only slightly flattened with $q_{\phi}\sim0.94$ at the orbital radii of the simulated streams.
+However, most of the observed streams orbit the inner regions of the MW halo where the potential is atleast moderately flattened (due to the presence of the disk).
+For example, at the present day locations of GD-1 and Jhelum, we found that our potential has a flattening of $q_{\phi}\sim0.9$.
+This point is important because streams that orbit the non-spherical regions of the host galaxy are expected to grow in dynamical widths (e.g., in $w$ parameter) due to the precession and nutation of their angular momentum vectors (e.g., \citealt{Erkal2016evolution_orbits}).
+Could this effect be so strong that it may render aforementioned results invalid, namely, our ability to differentiate between core and cusp scenarios?

+To examine the possible dependence of time evolution of $w$ on $q_{\phi}$, we considered Figure 12 of \cite{Erkal2016evolution_orbits} that presents the relationship between evolution of $w$ for \insitu streams as a function of $q_{\phi}$.
+Their model tentatively suggests in a halo with $q_{\phi}=0.95$, a $350\pc$ wide stream (corresponding to the GC stream from $10^9\msun$ cored subhalo) will evolve into a $750\pc$ wide stream (corresponding to $10^8\msun$ cuspy subhalo case) in $\sim 23\Gyr$.
+Similarly, in a halo with $q_{\phi}=0.90$, the corresponding evolution time will be $\sim 13.5\Gyr$.
+These time scales are $\simgt$ Hubble time, and only provide lower limits since we have not added the pre-evolution times of GCs inside the parent subhalos.
+Therefore, it appears that our results are robust to changes in the flattening of the host potential.